yushiangfu/study-notes/b0-process.md

 ### Low Latency

-When somewhere raises the RESCHED flag, it's not guaranteed that the running task can step down immediately; therefore, latency grows till it schedules.
+When the `RESCHED` flag is raised, it does not guarantee immediate stepping down of the running task, resulting in increased latency until scheduling occurs.
-Unlike resource waiting, sometimes it simply takes a longer time to finish the function.
+Unlike waiting for resources, there are situations where a task simply takes a longer time to complete its function.
-The enhancement is that the task yields actively before the time-consuming main body or within the loop.
+To address this, an enhancement is to proactively yield the task's execution before entering the time-consuming main body or within a loop.

-That said, breaking down those potential hogger functions into finer-grained execution pieces is a way of improving the latency.
+By breaking down these potentially time-consuming functions into smaller, more finely-grained execution pieces, latency can be improved.
+This approach allows for better responsiveness and ensures that other tasks have a chance to run, minimizing the overall impact on system performance.

 <details><summary> More Details </summary>